-The content agenda consists of six didactic units with an estimated development of two weeks for each unit.
-These units constitute the axis of both the classroom activity and those derived as a result of developing problembased learning methodologies, workshops and other activities that are developed in parallel and the development of part of the agenda through FCR (Flipped classroom).
-Methods that help the philosophy of Learning By Doing.
-The remaining weeks, until the end of the semester, are dedicated to evaluation tests and project presentations.
-The usual scheme of work for each topic will consist of the following activities:
+The content syllabus consists of six teaching units with an estimated development of two weeks per unit.
+These units constitute the axis of both face-to-face and derivative activities as a result of developing ABP (problem-based learning) methodologies, work, activities that are carried out in parallel, and which are detailed below; and the development of part of the syllabus through FCR (Flipped classroom).
+Methods that support the Learning By Doing philosophy.

+The remaining weeks, up to cover the semester, are dedicated to evaluation tests and project presentations.

+The usual work scheme for each topic will consist of the following activities:

-- Presentation of the topic by the professor. - Exercises of application of individual or group resolution. - Presentation or debate (in face-to-face or on-line mode). - Personal theoretical study - Development of the group project stage corresponding to the current topic.
+- Presentation of the topic by the teacher. - Individual or group resolution application exercises. - Presentation or debate (in person or on-line) - Personal theoretical study - Development of the phase of the group project corresponding to the current topic.